 Sitting right at the southern tip of Busan, Dongbaek Island, where the park is located, is named after the Dongbaek trees covering the island (which is now part of the mainland).
 The park is beautiful, even in the wintertime, but it also offers beautiful views of the ocean and several planned photo-ops.
 At certain points you can even get a faraway look at downtown Busan!

 Busan Aquarium (부산아쿠아리움) /// ₩19000-25000 entrance /// 10am-7pm, 9am-9pm

-While aquariums tend to be more for kids, in Korea it’s also a pretty popular date activity, so the Busan Aquarium offers lots of little activities that are fun for visitors of all ages.
+While aquariums tend to be more for kids, in Korea it’s also a pretty popular date activity (even on Jeju Island!), so the Busan Aquarium offers lots of little activities that are fun for visitors of all ages.
 Some activities geared towards adults include shark diving & feeding time, but everyone will love seeing the penguins and otters, and riding in the glass-bottomed boat.
 Note that hours are later on the weekends.
 Click here for a discount coupon for tickets.